Aja (song): Saxophone solo

 With everything else laid down, only the tenor saxophone solo remained.
-As part of their conscious effort to expand the range of musicians they worked with, Becker and Fagen hoped to have it played by Wayne Shorter, who had also been a member of Davis' Second Great Quintet and later backed him on the pioneering late-1960s fusion albums In a Silent Way and Bitches Brew.
+As part of their conscious effort to expand the range of musicians they worked with, Becker and Fagen hoped to have it played by Wayne Shorter, who had also been a member of Davis' Second Great Quintet and later backed him on the pioneering fusion albums In a Silent Way and Bitches Brew.
 At the time, Shorter had worked only on jazz records.

 Katz asked Shorter on Becker and Fagen's behalf if he would play the solo, and he declined.
 They then asked Dick LaPalm, then manager of the Village Recorder, who knew Shorter from when Weather Report, the prominent fusion band he had co-founded with Joe Zawinul, recorded there.
 LaPalm agreed, and according to Fagen "vouched for us" to Shorter.
 They sent the saxophonist a chart.
 When Shorter came to the studio, he prepared by playing scales on the piano for a half hour, then doing three or four takes.
 "We were very glad that he came in," Fagen said in 1999.
 "I think he felt the chances were that we would be asking him to do something that was not particularly appropriate [for him], which was, well, a reasonable fear under those circumstances," Becker added.